HEAL YOUR TRAUMA BRAIN: REPLACE HATE WITH LOVE | 928-890-4642

 Yes.
 There are some methods that I do not use because my experience with these methods has demonstrated one or two things.
 The first reason why I may not use a method is because I’ve already tried it and I’ve learned that it doesn’t work, even when I tried it many times with different clients.
 The second reason why I may not use a method is because of the potential risks involved, in my view, are too great of a risk to clients and I’m not willing to put my clients at risk with that kind of knowledge.
 Note that risks are not just to the body [and the mind], these methods may also be dangerous to the soul.
 (Mt.
 10:28)

-While I am not qualified to prescribe medication, it is part of my training.
-Sometimes people do use medications when they are experience psychiatric symptoms, but medications don’t really do anything except “suppress” the symptoms.
 If you choose to use medications, these should really only be used in combination with psychotherapy so that you can tolerate the difficult emotions that come up as you do the hard work that is necessary to heal.
 While many people who experience schizophrenia and bipolar or mania typically do need medication, I have learned a lot about these disorders and I have had several clients experience benefits from psychotherapy that could not be achieved with medication alone.

 If you have further questions on the topic and need advice about how to get further information on this topic, BOOK A CALL.